 Let’s play a quick game of mental association.
-When I say “macadamia”, what comes to mind?
+When I say “macadamia,” what comes to mind?
 If you’re like most people, “Hawaii” will probably come to mind.
 But did you know that macadamia trees are indigenous to Australia?
 Hawaii just happened to market macadamia nuts better than anyone else.
 In fact, Hawaii now has to import macadamias from all over the world – from California and even Guatemala – to keep up with demand.
-One could, in theory, eat Guatemalan macadamia that has been imported to Hawaii, then shipped to your local Walmart in the form of Hawaiian macadamia nuts.
+One could, in theory, eat Guatemalan macadamia nuts that have been imported to Hawaii, then shipped to your local Walmart in the form of Hawaiian macadamia nuts.

 How did I become a macadamia-savant?
 Well, it wasn’t because I went on a macadamia-induced Wikipedia binge.
-I learned the precious little bit I now know about macadamias after my visit last week to Valhalla Experimental Station, a macadamia farm located on the outskirts of Antigua – near San Miguel Dueñas to be exact.
+I learned the precious little bit I now know about macadamias after my visit last week to Valhalla Experimental Station, a macadamia farm located on the outskirts of Antigua Guatemala – near San Miguel Dueñas to be exact.

 Entrance to Valhalla